Life After the Military

 "I supplied Doris Appelbaum, a professional resume writer in Milwaukee, Wisconsin, with facts via a toll-free telephone interview; it was quite thought-provoking.
 She wove my information into a great resume.
 She was much more objective about my experience than I was.
 She has done this for a living for 28+ years as President of Appelbaums Resume Professionals, Inc., and she knows what types of things recruiters and hiring managers are looking for, especially in this age of unemployment.
 It is a great marketing piece about me and my background.

-Compared to other friends who have a plain Jane version of their resume, I've gotten a lot more job leads and am a lot closer to landing that next job than they are, too.
+Compared to other friends who have a plain Jane version of their resume, I've gotten a lot more job leads and am a lot closer to landing that next job than they are, too."

 Since most resume screeners simply look at the most-current job title and industry, either of those factors is enough to eliminate 99% of the resumes they receive.
-Therefore, a frou-frou resume is unlikely to make much, if any, difference at all.
+Therefore, a wordy resume is unlikely to make much, if any, difference at all.
 Smart job hunters should also seek solutions to the problem of how to get interviews with people who can hire them.
 A professional resume writer may or may not produce a better resume, but unless the job hunter's functions and skills are similar to the ones he or she is applying for, even a resume written by a professional resume writer will not work.

 Job hunters should require that the writer be certified or degreed to do what he or she is doing, have at least 12 years of experience and provide a list of references or testimonials.
 It's also helpful if the resume professional can point to endorsements from top human-resources managers and/or executives at major corporations.

 Some of the most expensive resume and outplacement services produce the lowest-quality resumes.
-When all is said and done, however, the applicant walks out with a resume, and employers rely on that resume to determine whom to interview.
+When all is said and done, the applicant walks out with a resume, and employers rely on that resume to determine whom to interview.
 Greg Antonelle, an executive recruiter, has a general aversion to professionally written resumes.
 As an example of his displeasure, Greg quotes a line from a resume that reads: "Resourceful, adaptable, self-directed and motivated with the ability to meet and exceed even the most challenging goals."
 To find someone good, you have to do your homework and interview prospective writers.

 To begin, ask a writer what his or her background is.
-It's preferable to hire someone with a human resources background or, perhaps, a general business background.
 The bottom line: You want someone who has been a hiring manager, has made hiring decisions or has had a lot of experience working with hiring managers.
 You also want to hire someone who has a strong overall sense of business, a clear understanding of what you do, excellence with words, and an awareness of the hot points that will attract a hiring manager looking for someone with your credentials.
 Be wary of anyone who says he or she will write a resume that is guaranteed to get you a job.